asadprodhan/Automating-sample-labelling-after-Nanopore-sequencing/README.md

-The script renames the barcode directories, concatenated the reads sample-wise, and collect the concatenated fastq files into the home directory.
-These files are now ready for QC and the downstream analysis.
+The script renames the barcode directories, concatenates the reads sample-wise, and collects the concatenated fastq files into the home directory.
+These files are now ready to be used in QC and any downstream analysis.

 The screenshot demonstrating the contents before and after executing the above script: